backstage/backstage/docs/frontend-system/building-apps/06-plugin-conversion.md

 ### Other types of extensions

 The `@backstage/core-compat-api` only provides conversion functions for the built-in extension types, i.e. only page extensions.
 There are many plugins that define their own extension types, such as the entity content and card extensions for the catalog.
-For there it's up to the plugin libraries to provide their own conversion functions for these types of extensions.
+For those cases it's up to the plugin libraries to provide their own conversion functions for these types of extensions.
 For example, `@backstage/plugin-catalog-react/alpha` provides both `convertLegacyEntityContentExtension` and `convertLegacyEntityCardExtension`.

 The following are the known conversion functions provided by various libraries: